 An XML sitemap is sent to search engines like Google, then works as a guide to show the crawlers of search engines which pages are available on your site and how to access them.

 It is important to remember that an XML sitemap cannot contain more than 50,000 URLs, and its uncompressed file size cannot exceed 50MB.
 If your sitemap excesses either of these limits, you will need to split your URLs into different sitemaps.
+If you are not aware about it, you can take the services of a Magento development agency for optimizing your site.

 What is an HTML sitemap?